-The results of this survey demonstrated that sporadic cases of echinococcosis were reported throughout Yunnan Province, with a low prevalence, while the most cases were distributed in 24 endemic counties in 9 prefectures, including Diqing and Dali in the Northwest.
+The results of this survey demonstrated that sporadic cases of echinococcosis were reported throughout Yunnan Province, with a low prevalence, while most cases were distributed in 24 endemic counties in 9 prefectures, including Diqing and Dali in the Northwest.
 The prevalence of echinococcosis varied significantly in different areas.
-As there are many intermediate hosts suitable for echinococcus infection on the geographic natural in Yunnan Province, the infection rate of animal hosts is high and there are natural foci with a potential risk of transmission and epidemics[13].
-Yunnan Province close neighbouring Tibet and Sichuan provinces with a high prevalence of Echinococcosis is at risk of becoming an epidemic area[18-24].
-According to the survey results, there was no significant difference in the constituent ratio of male and female; which may be related to the geographical characteristics of the combination of agricultural and pastoral areas, the mode of production of the local residents, and their living habits in Yunnan.
-The first case of echinococcosis was reported by CISDCP in 2002, and the screening has been strengthened since the implementation of the echinococcosis control project in 2012.
+As there are many intermediate hosts suitable for echinococcus infection in Yunnan Province, the infection rate of animal hosts is high and there are natural foci with a potential risk of transmission and epidemics[13].
+Yunnan Province closely neighbors Tibet and Sichuan provinces with a high prevalence of echinococcosis and is at risk of becoming an epidemic area[18-24].
+According to the survey results, there was no significant difference in the constituent ratio of male and female; which may be related to the geographical characteristics of the combination of agricultural and pastoral areas, the mode of production in local residents, and their living habits in Yunnan.
+The first case of echinococcosis was reported by CISDCP in 2002, and screening has been strengthened since the implementation of the echinococcosis control project in 2012.
 As a result, the number of cases has increased annually, with the highest number of cases in 2017 (50), followed by 2019 (45) and then declined.
-The declined number of cases in 2020 and 2021 is probably due to the coronavirus disease 2019 pandemics, which requires further investigation and research.
+The reduced number of cases in 2020 and 2021 was probably due to the coronavirus disease 2019 pandemic, and requires further investigation.
 According to the parasitic sites, hepatic (87.66%) and lung (6.80%) CE were the main types, which is in agreement with previous studies conducted in Yunnan[12,13].
 The infection rate of pulmonary echinococcosis in Yunnan Province is as low as 6.8%.
-This may be related to geographical characteristics, echinococcosis species and ethnicity, which requires further investigation and research.
+This may be related to geographical characteristics, echinococcosis species and ethnicity, which requires further research.
 Significantly more cases were diagnosed in hospital (90.93%) compared to those found by investigation (9.07%) (χ2 = 298.870, P < 0.05).
-This result shows that most cases were found in the hospital and few cases were found by active investigation or screening, likely due to the high cost of investigation and screening when the prevalence of echinococcosis in the population was reduced to a low level.
-Age group analysis showed that most cases were > 10 years old, with the highest proportion of cases being aged 40-49 years.
-Logistic analysis showed that the age was significantly associated with the prevalence of echinococcosis (P < 0.05).
+This result shows that most cases were identified in hospital and few cases were found by active investigation or screening, likely due to the high cost of investigation and screening when the prevalence of echinococcosis in the population was reduced to a low level.
+Age group analysis showed that most cases were > 10 years old, with the highest proportion of cases aged 40-49 years.
+Logistic analysis showed that age was significantly associated with the prevalence of echinococcosis (P < 0.05).
 As echinococcosis is a chronic infectious disease with a long disease course, symptoms may occur more than 5 years after infection and patients may survive for many years after exposure.
 In line with this, the older age group may have been exposed to an environment contaminated by echinococcus eggs for an extended time, with the cumulative risk increasing with age[22].
-Furthermore, most of the cases were of Han (43.58%) and Bai (26.20%) nationalities.
+Furthermore, most of the cases were Han (43.58%) and Bai (26.20%) nationalities.
 The constituent ratio of farmers/herdsmen (75.06%) and students (9.07%) was higher than that of other occupational groups, with significant differences among nationalities and occupations.